 The DC State Fair is a free showcase of the region’s agricultural and artistic talents.
-The eighth annual celebration will take place on Sunday, September 24, 2017, from 11 a.m. to 8 p.m. at Waterfront Station in Southwest DC (375 and 425 M St. SW).
-Plan your visit.
+The ninth annual celebration will take place on Sunday, September 23, 2018, at Waterfront Station in Southwest DC (375 and 425 M St. SW).

 Contests, Education and Entertainment